rensilveira/HigiaPrototype/README.md

 As we wanted to proof the concept building a MVP as an iOS app to demonstrate the potential use of this technology, we used the model just like it was.

+Now it is time to check how the MVP behaves.

 If your hand is clean, you are allowed to get in!

 ![Yes 2019-03-31 11_45_01](https://user-images.githubusercontent.com/29995158/55290639-19922800-53ac-11e9-9dd9-f1c6bcf635e4.gif)